-Compensation levels should be sufficiently competitive to attract and retain talent; Compensation should reflect leadership position and responsibility; • Executive compensation should be linked to the performance of the company as a whole; Compensation should motivate our executives to deliver our short and long-term business objectives and strategy.
-Compensation should be tied to short-term performance and creation of long-term stockholder value and return; Performance-based compensation should be a significant portion of total compensation for executives with higher levels of responsibility and a greater ability to influence enterprise results; and Executives should own meaningful amounts of Pitney Bowes stock to align their interests with Pitney Bowes' stockholders.
-Incentive compensation should reward both short-term and long-term performance; A significant portion of our compensation should be variable based on performance; and The annual and long-term incentive components should be linked to operational outcomes, financial results or stock price performance.
+Overall Objectives Compensation levels should be sufficiently competitive to attract and retain talent; Compensation should reflect leadership position and responsibility; • Executive compensation should be linked to the performance of the company as a whole; and Compensation should motivate our executives to deliver our short and long-term business objectives and strategy.
+Pay Mix Principles Compensation should be tied to short-term performance and creation of long-term stockholder value and return; Performance-based compensation should be a significant portion of total compensation for executives with higher levels of responsibility and a greater ability to influence enterprise results; and Executives should own meaningful amounts of Pitney Bowes stock to align their interests with Pitney Bowes' stockholders.
+Pay for Performance Incentive compensation should reward both short-term and long-term performance; A significant portion of our compensation should be variable based on performance; and The annual and long-term incentive components should be linked to operational outcomes, financial results or stock price performance.